letronghieu4897/StandSitReminder/README.md

 - **Reset**: Reset the current timer
 - **Switch Mode**: Quickly switch between sitting and standing modes
 - **Settings**: Customize your timings and notification preferences

+## Motivation Features

+- **Daily Streaks**: Track consecutive days of using the extension
+- **Progress Bar**: Visual indication of your current streak progress
+- **Daily Cycle Count**: See how many sit/stand cycles you've completed today

 ## Installation